tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

   * Suspend & resume not supported (yet)
 * no support for vendor kernel and BSP
 * SER2's RTS and CTS signals are controlled by GPIO only
+* LVDS
+  * Display AUO G185HAN01 not tested on regular base

 ## Build Artifacts